priyalviroja/security-paradox/src/about.md

 Thank you for understanding that security is not about building impenetrable walls—it's about designing systems where **trust can exist safely**, where **failure is contained**, and where **resilience is built in**.

-The world needs more leaders who get this.
+The world needs more leaders who think this way.
+Who see the paradox.
+Who embrace the uncertainty.
+Who lead with wisdom, not just frameworks.

 **You're one of them.**

+And if these thoughts trigger even one shift in how you think, how you decide, how you lead—then we're one step closer to a more secure internet.

 Now go forth and embrace the paradox. 🎭